Your rights if you are homeless or threatened with homelessness

 If you are homeless or threatened with homelessness you may have legal rights to stay in (or return to) your home.
 This may be the case if your landlord tries to evict you without following the correct procedure or after a relationship breakdown.

 Even if you have already left, you may be able to return if you still have the right to live there.
-Leaving your accommodation when you don’t have to could affect any right you may have to get help from the council.
+Leaving your accommodation when you don’t have to could affect any right you may have to get help from us.

-For advice on your legal rights to stay in your home contact the Council’s Housing Options team on 0300 123 2442 or contact Shelter.
+For advice on your legal rights to stay in your home contact our Housing Options team on 0808 175 3595 or contact Shelter.

-You have a right to make an application to the council if you are homeless or threatened with homelessness within 56 days.
+You have a right to make an application to us if you are homeless or threatened with homelessness within 56 days.
 You will also have the right to:

-- an assessment of your housing and support needs and a personalised housing plan which the council will develop with you
+- an assessment of your housing and support needs and a personalised housing plan which we will develop with you

 - assistance for 56 days to help you stay in your current accommodation or help to find you a new place to live before you become homeless

-- help from the council to help you secure accommodation for 56 days if you are already homeless or become homeless
+- help from us to secure accommodation for 56 days if you are already homeless or become homeless

-- an offer of interim accommodation if you are homeless and the council has reason to believe you are eligible for assistance (not subject to immigration control) and have a priority need
+- an offer of interim accommodation if you are homeless and we have reason to believe you are eligible for assistance (not subject to immigration control) and have a priority need

 - written notifications on any decision on your application and the reasons behind those decisions